webpack/react-starter/NOTES/HowStuffWorks.md

 Ensure that you are running the app webserver in development mode.

 Then run another server using `npm run dev-server`.
-It wil rebuild while watching for file changes, and it wil trigger your page to reload afterwards.
+It will rebuild while watching for file changes, and it will trigger your page to reload afterwards.

 ### hot reloading
 Ensure that you are running the app webserver in development mode.

 Then run another server using `npm run hot-dev-server`.
-It wil rebuild while watching for file changes, and it wil update the currently shown and affected component(s) while keeping their state.
+It will rebuild while watching for file changes, and it will update the currently shown and affected component(s) while keeping their state.
 Note this is experimental, and in some cases you'll need to refresh manually.